Christian2147/Laser-Fighter/README.md

 I would like to thank the following contributors:

-- **@yosoyducc**: Contributed to creating the `./source/textures/cleanup.sh` and the `./source/config/bckp.sh` shell scripts for Linux compatibility, which is copyrighted (c) 2024, yosoyducc.
+- **@yosoyducc**: Contributed to creating the `./source/textures/cleanup.sh` and the `./source/config/bckp.sh` shell scripts for Linux compatibility for Laser Fighter v1.2.1b, which is copyrighted (c) 2024, yosoyducc.

 ## License